agiliq/building-api-django/docs/more-views-and-viewsets.rst

             else:
                 return Response(serializer.errors, status=status.HTTP_400_BAD_REQUEST)

 We pass on poll id and choice id.
-We subclss this from :code:`APIView`, rather than a generic view, because we competely customize the behaviour.
-This is similiar to our earlier :code:`APIView`, where in we are passing the data to a serializer, and savig or returnning an error depending on whether the serializer is valid.
+We subclass this from :code:`APIView`, rather than a generic view, because we competely customize the behaviour.
+This is similiar to our earlier :code:`APIView`, where in we are passing the data to a serializer, and saving or returnning an error depending on whether the serializer is valid.

 Introducing Viewsets and Routers
 -----------------------------------

 Our urls are looking good, and we have a views with very little code duplication, but we can do better.

-The :code:`/polls/` and :code:`/polls/<pk>/` urls require two view classes, with the same seralizer and base queryset.
-We can group them into a viewset, and connect the to the urls using a router.
+The :code:`/polls/` and :code:`/polls/<pk>/` urls require two view classes, with the same serializer and base queryset.
+We can group them into a viewset, and connect them to the urls using a router.

 This is what it will look like: